zaoyang/30-days-of-vue/day-02/day-02.cq.md

+---
+permalink: 30-days-of-vue/day-2
+series: 30-days-of-vue
+title: The Vue Instance - Data
+description: >-
+  In the first article, we had a brief look at what Vue is and how we’re able to instantiate a Vue application with the Vue instance.
+In this article, we’ll be taking a deeper look at the Vue instance and how it drives the ability to create data-driven applications.
+publishedOn: '2019-01-01'
+---

 # The Vue Instance - Data

 In the first article, we had a brief look at what Vue is and how we’re able to instantiate a Vue application with the Vue instance.
 In this article, we’ll be taking a deeper look at the Vue instance and how it drives the ability to create data-driven applications.